Maths in the Wild

 5. Face Recognition

-Each workshop has a presentation, a video, some code and worksheet, which is freely available for anyone who wants to use them.
+Each workshop has a presentation, videos, some python code and worksheet with solutions, which are all freely available for anyone who wants to use and adapt them.

 MATHS IN THE WILD FLYER